renfuuu/BOIDS/README.md

 Team Member 2: Itoro Esiere

-Description: Implementation of BOIDS/Flocking in 3 space.
+Description: Implementation of BOIDS: 3D flocking and emergent behavior in 3 space.

 How to build:
 buildit.sh